argonautproject/us-core-patient-data-feed/spec.md

 ### 6.6 Documentation and Error Handling
 1. Servers SHALL clearly document the following in their developer-facing documentation:
    - Supported resources, filters, and triggers
-   - Supported notification triggers
    - Supported channel types
    - Supported payload types
+   - How their update notification implementation works, including:
+     * An explanation of the internal events or conditions that trigger notifications
+     * Any throttling or batching mechanisms used to manage notification frequency
+     * The expected latency between a resource change and the corresponding notification
+     * Any limitations or edge cases that clients should be aware of
+   - Criteria for firing the `update` trigger, including examples of changes that would and would not result in a notification
+2. Clients SHALL review server documentation to understand the circumstances under which `update` notifications are triggered, as these may correspond to a subset of changes to data as visible over the FHIR REST API.
-2. Servers SHOULD provide clear error messages in `OperationOutcome.issue.details` when rejecting subscription requests due to unsupported features.
+3. Servers SHOULD provide clear error messages in `OperationOutcome.issue.details` when rejecting subscription requests due to unsupported features.

 ## 7. Additional Considerations